• Tax & Advisory

 Penalties for Not Appointing an Auditor

-Companies that fail to appoint an auditor may face fines up to AED 100,000.
-They may also face fines between AED 20,000 and AED 200,000 for not presenting audited financials.
+Companies that fail to appoint an auditor may face fines of AED 10,000, rising for repeated violations.
+They may also face fines of AED 10,000, rising for repeated violations for not presenting audited financials.
 Some free zones may block license renewal until audited reports are submitted.
 Financial statements without an auditor’s signature are not valid.
 Banks and investors do not accept unaudited reports.
 This can affect funding and approvals.

 Practical Impact